-(18) A member holding a position with the Police Association of Tasmania, or a member of People Support Services, or a direct supervisor or inspector/manager who makes contact, for welfare

-- (19) For other members wishing to maintain an association with a member who has been stood down or suspended, a Declarable Association Report Individual is not required unless the stood down or suspended member: - (a) obtains, or attempts to obtain, information, directly or indirectly, in relation to any police inquiry, investigation or information holding; or, - (b) influences, or attempts to influence, any police inquiry or investigation.
+- (18) A member holding a position with the Police Association of Tasmania, or a member of People Support Services, or a direct supervisor or inspector/manager who makes contact, for welfare reasons, with a member who is stood down or suspended is not required to submit A Declarable Association Report Individual. - (19) For other members wishing to maintain an association with a member who has been stood down or suspended, a Declarable Association Report Individual is not required unless the stood down or suspended member: - (a) obtains, or attempts to obtain, information, directly or indirectly, in relation to any police inquiry, investigation or information holding; or, - (b) influences, or attempts to influence, any police inquiry or investigation.